opengisch/qgis_setting_manager/README.md

 **Colors**

-* Native QGIS widgets (QgsColorButton, QgsColorButtonV2) or any widget (labek or pushbutton are recommended).
+* Native QGIS widgets (QgsColorButton, QgsColorButtonV2) or any widget (label or pushbutton are recommended).
 For standard Qt Widgets, QGIS [color button](http://qgis.org/api/classQgsColorButtonV2.html)) will be used.
-Use options _allowAlpha_ (boolean) to allow transparent colors and _dialogTitle_ to set the dialog title.
+Use options `allowAlpha` (boolean) to allow transparent colors and `dialogTitle` to set the dialog title.

 **Integers**